Some of the memories

-Ving Tsun properly taught has many excellent points for both mind, body and spirit.
+Ving Tsun properly taught has many excellent points.
 It is simple, direct and efficient.
 It uses concepts rather than set techniques (which is the reason it can be open to personal interpretation).
 It is not a dead System nor a System which uses set responses to set attacks.
 It makes use of a handful of principles to enable a well skilled Technician to deal effectively with the majority of combat situations one will find oneself in.

 Centreline Concept, Facing, remaining Square On, Forwarding of Force, Triangulation of Forces are all utilised to maximum effect.
 In addition the concept of Lut Sau Jik Chung is of vital importance for true skill in Ving Tsun Gung Fu.
 The Ving Tsun idiom in full is Loi Lau Hoi Sung, Lut Sau Jik Chung, with Lut Sau Jik Chung being the most important concept and training plus applied approach for success in Ving Tsun.